NATO, EU pledge closer security cooperation after Paris attacks

 Other areas were in training armed forces on Europe’s southern and eastern flanks, from the Caucasus to North Africa, as well as in developing new technology.

-Europe’s military research and development spending has dropped sharply since the financial crisis of 2008/2009, and European defence spending continues to decline in real terms.
+Europe’s military research and development spending has dropped sharply since the financial crisis of 2008/2009, and European defense spending continues to decline in real terms.

-“Europe needs to get its act together,” said Dutch Defence Minister Jeanine Hennis-Plasscheart, bemoaning limited cooperation between Europe’s armed forces.
+“Europe needs to get its act together,” said Dutch Defense Minister Jeanine Hennis-Plasscheart, bemoaning limited cooperation between Europe’s armed forces.

 “There is no such thing as ‘the short-term national interest’ anymore, the only thing that matters is a confidence and credible security strategy,” Hennis-Plasscheart said.